nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     deluser username xroad-security-officer

-User permissions are applied only after restart of the xroad-jetty service (see Section [16.1](#171-system-services)).
+Modified user permissions are applied only after user does a new log in.

 To remove a user, enter: